UNKNOWNAR/Micro-Hybrid-Model-for-IndianPines-in-One-Day/ablation.md

 The baseline 3D-CNN achieved only moderate success (OA: 0.5218).
 Its performance was hampered by the significant class imbalance in the Indian Pines dataset.
 The model tended to favor majority classes, resulting in poor F1-scores for rare classes and a low Average Accuracy.

-### **Why Initial Hybrid Models Failed**

-Initial attempts to integrate advanced components (un-tuned self-attention, GCN, and GRU models) resulted in severe performance degradation and model collapse.
-These more complex architectures proved to be highly unstable during training with standard hyperparameters.
-They failed to learn meaningful features and defaulted to predicting only one or two of the most dominant classes.

 ### **Why the Final Hybrid Model Succeeded**

 The success of the **Improved Hybrid CNN with Attention** can be attributed to three key factors: